Samsung Galaxy S20 Plus Review

 Portrait shots are nicely detailed and free of the aberrations that creep into some competing phones.
 Generally, the camera managed to produce usable bokeh effects, where the background is slightly blurred while the subject is in focus.

 The only issue is that, despite the stellar work Samsung’s done elsewhere, the portrait mode still has a tendency to over smooth people’s faces and skin, giving them an odd, Thunderbird-puppet-like, look on occasion.

 Low light performance has been noticeably improved on the S10-line.
-While I’m not convinced it’s as good as the Pixel 4, or Huawei P30 Pro, photos taken in low light are significantly better than those taken on the S10 Plus.
+While I’m not convinced it’s as good as best camera phones like the Pixel 4, or Huawei P30 Pro, photos taken in low light are significantly better than those taken on the S10 Plus.

 They’re less noisy, feature better contrast and generally look more realistic.
 I also found, on occasion, they could match, if not beat the Ultra’s performance in dim conditions, which is surprising given the latter’s use of clever pixel-binning tech.

 8K video recording is the only camera feature I’m not completely sold on.
 The mode works, but the 30fps capture cap makes the footage look significantly choppier than the 4K and 1080p record options.
 This, plus the heating issues and fact there aren’t a lot of cases for capturing in 8K, particularly on a phone, makes it feel a little pointless.

 You can see a selection of photos taken on the Galaxy S20 Plus below.

 - Inside there’s a 4500mAh battery

 - A full recharge should take around 90 minutes